How To Make Fireclay – Low Cost Recipes

 Industrial-produced firebricks are made under heavy pressure and almost no water.
 Homemade fireclay can not be molded under such conditions, but with a flat hammer, it’s possible to “hammer” the clay into the molds, to make it more compact and reduce voids.

-Some refractory receipts:
+Some refractory recipes:

 I have not tested these: